 Hosted by Music

-MAGNIFICAT Baroque Ensemble was formed in 1991 to explore the rich diversity of choral music from the last five centuries.
-The ensemble specializes in the restoration and performance of neglected choral masterpieces with particular emphasis on music from post-Reformation England and from late 16th century Spain.
-Dr. Philip Cave, TCNJ’s adjunct professor of vocal music, is the founder and conductor of the ensemble.
+The British vocal ensemble MAGNIFICAT was formed in 1991 to explore the rich diversity of choral music from the last five centuries.
+The ensemble specializes in the restoration and performance of neglected choral masterpieces from the Renaissance and Baroque eras.
+Dr. Philip Cave, TCNJ’s adjunct professor of vocal music, is the founder and conductor of the ensemble, and leads their presentation, including performances of a variety of musical settings of texts from the biblical love-song: the Song of Songs, or the Song of Solomon.

 From MySpace to Snapchat: The Evolution of Social Media and its Impact on Today’s Young Professional